The Knowledge - What is VAT?

 You are a business that sells certain goods/services to customers in the EU.
 You collect the taxes from them at the time of purchase and pay it to the government.
 You are essentially a VAT intermediary.

 Sounds simple right?
-But this is where more problems keep popping up.
+But this is where more problems pop up.

 How will you know when to charge VAT?
 If you do, the next question would be, what EU VAT rate would you charge?
 What if your company is in one country and your customers are in another country?
 Which country’s VAT rate do you charge then?